RachidaSK/states-rebuilder-examples/006-countdown_timer/README.md

 Whenever `timerModel` sends notification without tag both widgets will rebuild.
 And as discussed above, the `Injector` of the stream has a unique key [NOTE3] so the stream is closed and a new stream is created.
 We used this in [NOTE8] when the timer reaches zero.
 (Another use is in the replay action)

-In contrast when `timerModel` sends notification with 'timer' tag only the StateBuilder subscribed with this tag will rebuild and the stream is not closed.
+In contrast, when `timerModel` sends a notification with 'timer' tag only the StateBuilder subscribed with this tag will rebuild and the stream is not closed.
 (Used in the pause and resume actions).

 The last thing is to display corresponding buttons for each `customStateStatus` :